 Goleman catapulted EQ into the realm of business twenty years ago, and since then, the theory has grown unusually fast.
 EQ is in the vernacular of CEOs and managers by now, but it is still a young theory with immense potential to grow.

-Proof that EQ Brings Businesses Success
+Studies Show that EQ Brings Businesses Success

 Judging by numbers alone, you wouldn’t guess that Emotional Intelligence is such a young theory.
 For an idea younger than the children of most managers who use it, EQ has some significant data backing it already.